 Introducing solid foods, sometimes known as weaning or complementary feeding, should start when your baby is 6 months old.
 Information on signs of readiness, getting started, recipes and meals and safety can be found here.

 First Steps Nutrition also provide advice and information on introducing solid foods for babies between 6 months up to 1 year which can be found here.

 Health visitors in North Tyneside are available to support families virtually with children aged between 0-5 years.

-During the coronavirus pandemic the team has introduced virtual infant feeding support sessions on a range of topics for pregnant women and new parents.
+There are virtual infant feeding support sessions on a range of topics for pregnant women and parents.